-The Company has entered into a contract with Tungwei Construction.
-Co., LTD. on October 18, 2019 for selling its plant and property located at No. 356, Shanying Rd., Guishan Dist., Taoyuan City, Taiwan (R.O.C.) in a total of NT\$735,000 thousand following a resolution from the Company's board meeting held on August 13, 2019.
-The selling price was mutual agreed by the Company and the buyer in reference with the appraisal reports from both CCIS Real Estate Joint Appraiser Firm and Hongda Real Estate Appraiser Firm.
-The title of underlying plant and property was successfully passed on January 8, 2020 and the payment has fully been received as of the issuance date of the financial statements.
+The Company entered into a contract with Tungwei Construction.
+Co., LTD. on October 18, 2019 to sell its plant and property located at No. 356, Shanying Rd., Guishan Dist., Taoyuan City, Taiwan (R.O.C.) for a total of NT\$735,000 thousand following a resolution from the Company's board meeting held on August 13, 2019.
+The selling price was mutually agreed by the Company and the buyer in reference to the appraisal reports from both CCIS Real Estate Joint Appraiser Firm and Hongda Real Estate Appraiser Firm.